PHX-Devs/bento-box/README.md

 * postgres 12 and postgis 3 installed
     * also a starter database called 'bento'
 * migra installed
+* empty 'root_app' module listening on the '/' path
 * hello world flask app installed and congured in nginx
 * example api module installed (with an actual database schema behind it)